frequency-chain/docs/pages/Networks/Collator.md

      - keys: Address of the new Session Key in hex format
      - proof: `0x` (Yes, it is empty)
    - New session keys do not become active until the next session (approximately every 6 hours).
-   - While it is possible for your session key to match your Controller Account, but not recommended.
+   - Controller Keys should _not_ be used as Session Keys.
 1. Wait until the Relay Chain and parachain are up to date and synced.

 ### Onboarding the Collator

-See [Decentralization](./Decentralization.md) for more details on how to currently become an active Collator Node.
+See [Decentralization](./Decentralization.md) for current details on how to currently become an active Collator Node.

 See [Troubleshooting](./Troubleshooting.md) for help when things go wrong.